-The trick to this recipe is to use a mix of vegetable oil and goose fat to create the ‘Yorkies’, as they are called in the UK.
+The trick to this recipe is to use a mix of vegetable oil and goose fat to create the ‘Yorkies’.
+They are known as Yorkies in the UK.

-The goose fat adds some extra taste to the Yorkies, and is a super ingredient that I also use to make crispy roast potatoes, which are also an essential part of any roast dinner.
+The goose fat adds some extra taste to the Yorkies, and is a super ingredient.
+I also often use goose fat to make crispy roast potatoes, which are also an essential part of any roast dinner.

 What is Yorkshire Pudding?

 Yorkshire Pudding is a traditional side dish to any roast dinner.

 Traditionally it is served mainly with roast beef, but you can also serve it with a roast chicken dinner if you like.